charliepublic/FTPClient/README.md

-FTP
+connector
 ===

-An client FTP in Java
+An client connector in Java